 If you're considering having a home built, radon can still become a future problem.
 Radon is more expensive to repair later than to mitigate from the start.
 Ask the builder to install a radon resistant system as your home is being constructed.
 According to the National Association of Home Builders, one in six homes is being built with these systems.
 This means 200,000 homeowners are taking the initiative to protect their families before a home is even built.
 This is a worthwhile investment, and a viable option.

-Erickson Foundation Supportworks is the local radon mitigation expert in New Hampshire and can thoroughly explain additional radon facts and the importance of understanding radon levels in a home.
-Contact Erickson Foundation Supportworks today to learn more!
+Erickson Foundation Solutions is the local radon mitigation expert in New Hampshire & Massachusetts and can thoroughly explain additional radon facts and the importance of understanding radon levels in a home.
+Contact Erickson Foundation Solutions today to learn more!

 Looking for a price?
 Get a no cost, no obligation free estimate.